 Last but not least, as you drive down CA-89 S you’ll pass Palisades Tahoe in Olympic Valley.
 Once known as Squaw Valley, this resort was home to the winter Olympics in 1960.

-During winter, Olympic Valley is a hotspot for skiing and snowboarding, but it’s a beautiful place to stop on your San Francisco to Lake Tahoe drive any time of the year.
+During winter, Olympic Valley is a hotspot for skiing and snowboarding, but it’s a beautiful place to stop any time of the year.
 In addition to a huge selection of shops and restaurants, there’s golfing, rock climbing, biking, treetop adventure courses, and more.

 From there, it’s just 10 more minutes until you hit Tahoe City and can start enjoying the beauty of Lake Tahoe!